samirqa/Samir-NHSBSA/README.md

 To run this project, make sure Java and Maven should Installed and Java_Home and M2_Home system environment variable must be set in classpath

 ## Browsers
+each test run in Chrome and Firefox browser.
-Test support Chrome and Firefox latest browser
+Make sure Chrome and Firefox browser are setup into the local machine where source is clone.
-* Default Browser set chrome in the Configuration.properties
-* To run in the firefox browser uncomment '#browser=firefox' in the Configuration.properties
 * Tested Chrome Browser 102.0.5005.63 (64-bit)
 * Tested Firefox Browser 101.0 (64-bit)

 ## Execution
-download the project
+download or clone the project
 Open project directory in command prompt and run below command
 ```
 $ mvn clean install